EGI-Federation/documentation/content/en/providers/getting-started/joining/federated-resource-centre/_index.md

 ## Managing service orders

-Customers can request access to the services of the EOSC Compute Platform through the EOSC Portal Marketplace.
+Customers can request access to the services of the EGI Infrastructure through the EOSC Portal Marketplace.
 Access to the services is either fully open, or behind service-specific authentication and authorisation steps.

 Depending on the nature of the service ordered, different levels of technical support are requested to the service providers including the activation of a new